leglorious/jmxtranswiki/YAMLConfig.md

             - "ThreadCount"
             - "TotalStartedThreadCount"

-    # Define named sets of hosts that get the same
+    # Define named sets of hosts that get the same queries
-    #   queries
     # query_names and hosts is a list
+    # Mention like machine01.yourdomain.com:5400;mac1
+    # if query_port and global_host_alias are not specified
     sets:
       - setname: set1
         query_names: